Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs

 \subsection{UG Framework Analysis}

-In this section, we conduct a series of analytical experiments to better understand the properties of our Uncertainty-Guided (UG) framework.
-We investigate the effect of input granularity, analyze the framework's scalability with model size, and show qualitative results on three distinct tasks.
+In this section, we conduct a series of analyses to better understand the behavioral properties of the UG framework.
+We first examine how scoring input granularity affects performance and efficiency, then evaluate scalability with respect to model size, followed by qualitative examples.

-\textbf{Ablation Study on Input Granularity} We first investigate how the granularity of the visual input (the crop size for UG-Search or the window size for the video tasks) affects performance.
-As shown in Figure~\ref{fig:ablation}(a), using InternVL2.5-8B, we observe a clear trade-off between context and specificity.
-For UG-Search on $V^*$ Bench, we varied the crop size from half (1/2) to one-ninth (1/9) of the image's smaller dimension.
-Performance peaks at a crop size of 1/8 and begins to saturate from 1/6.
-This suggests an optimal balance: the crop must be small enough to isolate fine-grained details but large enough to retain sufficient context for the model to reason effectively.

-For the video tasks, the optimal granularity depends on the nature of the task.
-For UG-Ground on Charades-STA, a longer 15-frame window is optimal, as understanding dynamic actions benefits from a richer temporal context.
-In contrast, for UG-Sample on Video-MME, a single-frame window is most effective, increasing the window size beyond a single frame yields diminishing returns.
-This indicates that for long-form video QA, identifying discrete, highly relevant moments is more critical than analyzing longer, continuous segments.
-These results show that input granularity is a key hyperparameter that can be tuned based on the specific task demands.
-While these hyperparameters were optimized on a representative benchmark for each task, our main results demonstrate that they generalize effectively, leading to consistent performance gains across all evaluated datasets.
-Further ablation studies are available in Appendix~\ref{sec:extra_ablation}.
+\textbf{Ablation on Scoring Input Granularity.} We first examine how the granularity of candidate visual inputs used during scoring (crop size or window size) affects accuracy and efficiency using InternVL2.5‑8B.
+Throughput (examples/second) is measured on NVIDIA H100 GPUs.
+As shown in \cref{fig:ablation}a, results exhibit a clear trade‑off between accuracy and speed.

+For UG‑Search on $V^*$ Bench, accuracy (light blue) peaks at finer granularity (crop size of $1/8$), with gains saturating beyond $1/6$.
+Throughput (red), however, declines sharply as granularity increases, dropping from roughly 0.6 at $1/2$ to under 0.1 at $1/9$.
+This shows that extremely fine crops yield diminishing accuracy gains while incurring substantial computational cost.

+For video tasks, the optimal granularity varies by task.
+UG‑Ground evaluated on Charades‑STA benefits from larger temporal windows, achieving its best performance with a 15‑frame window.
+In contrast, UG‑Sample on Video‑MME achieves near‑optimal accuracy with a single frame, as capturing isolated key moments matters more than longer temporal context.
+In both cases, throughput decreases almost linearly with respect to window size.

+Across all granularities, UG consistently surpasses the baseline, demonstrating robustness.
+In practice, users can select coarser inputs (e.g., $1/2$ crops or 1‑frame windows) for higher throughput, or finer inputs (e.g., $1/8$ crops or 15‑frame windows) for maximum accuracy, offering flexible control over the performance–efficiency trade‑off.